bosch-aisecurity-aishield/watchtower/README.md

 ## Features

 - **Model and Notebook Detection**: Automatically recognizes AI/ML models and Notebooks within a provided repository.
-  Supported file formate is H5, pickle, saved model, .ipynb
+  Supported file format is H5, pickle, saved model, .ipynb
 - **Scanning**:Executes thorough scans of the models and notebooks to detect potential safety and security concerns.
 - **Report Generation**: Produces comprehensive reports that classify the scanned files containing "low," "medium,", "high" and "critical" risk.
 - **Supported Repositories** : AIShield Watchtower supports integration with GitHub and AWS S3 buckets, allowing for automated scanning of Git repositories and AWS S3 buckets to identify potential risks.